Factum Foundation & Skene Catling de la Peña revive AaltoSiilo

 from derelict brutalist relic to culture and research center

 The AaltoSiilo sits at the edge of the Arctic Circle in Oulu and is locally known as ‘The Fang of Toppila’, stirring divisive opinions among the city’s residents and authorities; while some appreciate its distinctively brutal silhouette and architectural heritage, others have been averse to its imposing presence.
-Recognizing the silo’s significant heritage, which reflects the Aaltos’ innovative, experimental engineering, Charlotte Skene Catling approached the renovation with a focus on preserving the architecture while focusing on the activities and social dynamics that once animated it.
+Recognizing the silo’s significant heritage, which reflects one of the Aaltos’ most innovative, experimental engineering feats, Charlotte Skene Catling’s approach focuses on preserving the architecture while considering the activities and social dynamics that once animated it.
 The interventions are then centered around stripping the derelict structure ‘back to its purest form’ and utilizing materials and methods for the building’s resurrection that poetically reveal details of its past.

 Alvar and Aino Aalto’s first industrial structure will be turned into a research center